Feel better. Love better. Live better.

 My approach

-If you’re looking for a counselor, you will probably notice that each of us has our own approach—it is often based on a particular “theory” of counseling.
-And while I would not advise choosing a counselor based solely on therapeutic approach, it is helpful to understand their approach on some level just to have a better idea of what to expect from the counseling experience.
+If you’re looking for a counselor, you may notice that we all have our own theoretical approach.
+And while I don’t advise choosing a counselor based solely on that (unless, of course, the help you’re seeking is highly specialized), it’s helpful to understand their approach on some level just to have a better idea of what to expect from your therapy experience.

-I practice Cognitive Behavioral Therapy (so what is that, exactly?)
+I draw heavily from Cognitive Behavioral Therapy (so what is that, exactly?)

 Cognitive Behavioral Therapy is based on the idea that our feelings and behaviors are influenced by our thoughts or perceptions about events—not the events themselves.
 If we want to change feelings and behaviors that are troubling us, we focus on modifying the thinking that is behind them.